Resources: Highly Sensitive Person (H.S.P.) and Highly Sensitive Child (H.S.C.)

 Group Gatherings for HSP's: Jacquelyn Strickland organizes HSP gathering retreats.
 She also has done some great work with

 identifying HSP subcultures and describing Empowered HSPs.
 The next gathering is:

 Peter Messerschmidt writes well about being a highly sensitive person.
 In the left hand column of his website, click on the article that interests you, www.innerreflections.homestead.com.

-Dr Ted Zeff also offers a free quarterly e-newsletter
+Dr Ted Zeff focuses on researching, writing and working with highly sensitive men.
+He also offers a free quarterly e-newsletter.